jpiechowka/go-file-server/README.md

   go-file-server start [flags]

 Flags:
   -a, --address string        server address (default "0.0.0.0:13337") -b, --basic-auth string     enables Basic Auth.
 Credentials should be provided as username:password
       --cert-hosts string     comma separated list of DNS names (Subject Alt Names extension).
 Used only when generating self-signed certs.
 Example values: example1.com,example2.com (default "localhost")
   -c, --compression int       configure compression level. -1 to disable, 0 for default level, 1 for best speed, 2 for best compression (default 2)
-  -d, --dir string          path to directory with files to serve (default "./files") -g, --generate-cert       enable TLS and generate self-signed certs for the server.
+  -d, --dir string            path to directory with files to serve (default "./files") -l, --disable-dir-listing   disables directory listing which is turned on by default -g, --generate-cert         enable TLS and generate self-signed certs for the server.
 Outputs to 'cert.pem' and 'key.pem' and will overwrite existing files
   -h, --help                  help for start
   -r, --rate-limit uint       configure max requests per minute (default 60) -t, --tls                   enables TLS.
 Files should be saved as 'cert.pem' and 'key.pem'
 ```